gurgunday/hasset/README.md

 npx hasset --roots="path/to/scan/assets1/,path/to/scan/assets2/" --cwds="views/path/to/append/hashes1/,views/path/to/append/hashes2/"
 ```

+## Docker Example

-Ideally, this command should be run during the build process:
+The following command should be run during the build process:

 ```json
 "scripts": {
   "build": "npx hasset --roots=src/assets/ --cwds=src/views/,src/routes/",
 },
 ```

+Then, in the Dockerfile:

 ```dockerfile
 FROM node:latest